About Me

 - Michigan AI Blog Co-Coordinator (2024-present)

-- Workflow Chair, ML4H Symposium Program Committee (2024-present)
+- Workflow Chair, ML4H Symposium Program Committee (2024)

 - University Relations Chair, Computer Science & Engineering Graduate Student Organization, University of Michigan (2023-2024)